frannoriega/basquade/README.md

 ## Ideas falopas

 1. A tiktok like experience by summarizing a document in a tweet like length and scroll trough the files with facts or intresting things about the files.

+2. Tag system for books and personalize clasification.